dankuck/dankuck.github.io/_posts/2014-07-11-roll-for-it-game.md

 3. On a player's turn, they roll whatever dice they still have and put any matching die with the card it matches.
 4. You win a card when you've placed one die by it for each of the dice it has shown in its picture.

-So we started playing and Alba won a card within a minute or two.
+So we started playing and A. won a card within a minute or two.
 Great way to start.
 Then eventually she got mad for whatever reason kids get mad.
 She stormed off and the game was over.

 Yeah, so far, we haven't finished a game.
 Which is the other lesson opportunity you didn't realize you'd have.